-These DIY pine-scented soy candles are a wonderful gift for the holidays!
-They’re fun to make and we love the striped wax look.
-The full tutorial below!
+This DIY pine scented soy candle is a wonderful gift for the holidays!
+They’re fun to make, and we love the striped wax look.
+The full tutorial is below!

 Excited to share this fun project we created!
 If you’re looking for an easy last-minute gift these pine-scented, striped soy candles are such a lovely way to spread a little Christmas cheer!

 Not only do they smell amazing, but they also look so charming on a table.

 Like these DIY essential oil candles, they make great gifts for the holidays!
 Plus, they’re super easy to make, and you can create your blend of oils to add to the wax.